 HOW CAN I MAXIMIZE PAPER USE?
 SETTING UP 8.5 X 11 PAPER SIZE.

 Getting the most out of your cardstock is super important, especially when crafting giant flowers.
+For my next tip, to make paper flowers with cricut or any cutting machine let’s chat about the paper.

 On the cut screen, you can select the paper size, and Cricut will layout the petals to fit your paper size.